 A Red Flag Raised About FertilityI noticed another article this week (there have been a number of them over the past few years) raising a big red flag about fertility rates across the globe.
 In support of this work, I’m going to combine some science and history to show that ups and downs of this nature are predictable, and have further ramifications that affect us in other ways.
 See the original article here.

 Here’s a key summarizing paragraph from the article: “Population growth is responsible for the majority of GDP growth…so a downturn in population growth matters…particularly when population growth shifts from wealthy or developing nations to the poorest.
-I’m not describing something that may happen in the future…I’m describing what has already happened that is continuing to send progressively larger tsunamis swamping the world economy and has the central bankers doing everything and anything to try to sustain the unsustainable.”
+I’m not describing something that may happen in the future…I’m describing what has already happened and is continuing to send progressively larger tsunamis swamping the world economy.
+It has central bankers doing everything and anything to try to sustain the unsustainable.”